Gelfand numbers related to structured sparsity and Besov space embeddings with small mixed smoothness: Introduction

 then there exist constants $c_1,c_2>0$ depending only on $D$ such that

 provided that $t>c_2$. \end{corollary} To discuss the consequences of this result for structured sparse recovery, let us recall the following known results.
-Let $B$ be an $m\ti n$ Gaussian matrix, i.e., a matrix with i.i.d.\ standard Gaussian entries and set $A=(1/\sqrt{m})B$.
+We refer to Section~\ref{sec:sparsity} for a more extensive discussion of the literature.
+Let $B$ be an $m\ti bd$ Gaussian matrix, i.e., a matrix with i.i.d.\ standard Gaussian entries and set $A=(1/\sqrt{m})B$.
 For any $0<p,q\leq \infty$, let

 be the reconstruction via $\ell_p(\ell_q)$-minimization.
 It is known that if the number of measurements $m$ satisfies $m\gtrsim s\log(eb/s)+sd$, then with high probability the pair $(A,\Del_{\ell_1(\ell_2)})$ satisfies the stable reconstruction property in (\ref{eqn:stabBlock}) (see \cite{ElM09} and also the discussion in \cite[Section 2.1]{ADR14}).
-Moreover, this number of measurements cannot be reduced: \cite[Theorem 2.4]{ADR14} shows that if for a given $A\in \R^{m\ti n}$ one can recover every $s$-outer sparse vector $x$ exactly from $y=Ax$ via $\Del_{\ell_1(\ell_2)}$ then necessarily $m\gtrsim s\log(eb/s)+sd$.
+Moreover, this number of measurements cannot be reduced: \cite[Theorem 2.4]{ADR14} shows that if for a given $A\in \R^{m\ti bd}$ one can recover every $s$-outer sparse vector $x$ exactly from $y=Ax$ via $\Del_{\ell_1(\ell_2)}$ then necessarily $m\gtrsim s\log(eb/s)+sd$.
 However, one could still hope to further reduce the required number of measurements for outer sparse recovery by picking a better pair $(A,\Del)$.
 Corollary~\ref{cor:stabRecIntro} shows that this is not possible if we want the same stable reconstruction guarantee as in (\ref{eqn:stabBlock}).
 In this sense, the pair $(A,\Del_{\ell_1(\ell_2)})$ with $A=(1/\sqrt{m})B$ is \emph{optimal}.
-It is worthwhile to note that the pair $(A,\Del_{\ell_1(\ell_1)})$, $A=(1/\sqrt{m})B$, with high probability satisfies the stable reconstruction guarantee (see e.g.\ \cite[Theorem 9.13]{FoR13})
+It is worthwhile to note that the pair $(A,\Del_{\ell_1(\ell_1)})$, $A=(1/\sqrt{m})B$, with high probability satisfies the stable reconstruction guarantee (\cite[Theorem 1.2 and Section 1.3]{CRT06}, see also \cite{CaT06,do06_2} and \cite[Theorem 9.13]{FoR13})

 whenever $m\gtrsim k\log(ebd/k)$, where